How do I redeem my promo code discount?

 I have an existing medical condition, will this affect my ability to claim?

 You are obliged to inform us of any medical condition that you have which might affect your policy.
-The insurer will advise you at the time you take out your policy how your condition might affect your cover.
+We will advise you at the time you take out your policy how your condition might affect your cover.

 What should I do if anything happens that could result in a third party claim against me?